toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 18. Is it okay to have properties that are reference types and allow null.

 Certainly...
 However, you need to be check for null befroe dereferencing.
 In general you should avoid allowing collection properties to be null.
+This, of course, assumes that null is a valid value for the property.
+Null, for example, for a person or events name is unlikely to be valid.

 ### 19. Should I keep track of `UniversityCourse` instances separately from `Event` instance count?